Regardless of political or religious affiliations, all parents want their children to thrive, instead of suffer.

 - The mental and emotional fortitude to cope with stress and adversity, leading to a long, productive, and healthy life.

 - The range of hard and soft skills to be in demand in the current workforce and play important roles in organizations or succeed in their own businesses.

 For all our children to thrive, it’s time to teach them the skills that will help them so they avoid many of the painful circumstances that afflict so many lives.

 These conditions undermine families, communities, and ultimately our country.
 They require costly interventions that are often paid for by parents, relatives, tax payers, and charities.

 In short, it’s better – and cheaper – to raise emotionally healthy and capable kids than to fix broken adults.

 So, how do we do this?

 Parents at home do the best they can to impart values and ways of being in life in a successful way.
 Why not have schools back you up by teaching all our kids the essential life skills to manage life’s challenges and thrive.

-In education jargon, teaching these skills goes by the clunky name of Social-Emotional Learning.
+In education jargon, teaching these skills mostly goes by the clunky name of Social-Emotional Learning.
+Sometimes that are called Character Development or Leadership Life Skills.
 But these are the traditional – and necessary – life skills for success that develop responsible, self-managing, and caring adults.